eliucid8/webots-final-project/controllers/README.md

 ## TODO:
 - [ ] Modify length of distance sensors (check writeup for lab 1 or 2 to find the distance we should modify to, maybe 0.6)
-- [ ] Research Braitenburg constants (use all 16 distance sensors)
-- [ ] Divide responsibilities
 - [ ] Implement bug2 algorithm
-- [ ] Implement P control for turning?
+- [ ] Implement P control for turning
 - [ ] Implement kalman filter for odometry and GPS?
     - [ ] Figure out error of odometry
 - [ ] Combine camera with distance sensors